 I tried to avoid writing about the Beyond Meat burgers.
-I didn't want to deal with the haters that I got when I shared facts about Arbonne, Soylent, and Nutella.
-Yet for the last several months my inbox and my social media feeds have been flooded with questions from people asking for my thoughts on Beyond Meat and whether it's actually as healthy and good for the planet as the marketing and media make it out to be.
+I didn’t want to deal with the haters that I got when I shared facts about Arbonne, Soylent, and Nutella.
+But I get a lot of questions from people asking for my thoughts on Beyond Meat (or other meat substitutes) and whether it’s actually as healthy and good for the planet as the marketing and media make it out to be.
 I thought it time to share my final word on Beyond Meat and answer the question: Is the Beyond Meat vegan burger healthy?

 Beyond Meat is positioned as the vegan burger that will save us all.
 They’ve pulled the vegan burger out from under the crunchy/hippie stereotype that has followed most vegan food around for the last thirty years.
 They’ve got fancy packaging, extremely fancy and sophisticated marketing and are throwing around their claims of the health benefits of going vegan, and the apparent low environmental footprint of their vegan ‘meat’ products.

 I have eaten all manners of ways along my health journey.
 At times it may have fallen under the label of plant-based whole foods, vegetarian, and vegan.
 I was raw for a summer.
 And in the last few years, I’ve transitioned to more of a plant-rich, paleo approach while keeping sustainability at the forefront of my decisions.
 I aim to eat locally and consume foods with minimal packaging involved.
 The curriculum of my school, the Academy of Culinary Nutrition, is primarily focused on plant-rich eating and is inclusive of all whole-food based dietary philosophies.
 I wholeheartedly believe we all need to eat more plants.